 Water from all five wells is treated at the source for corrosion control.
 This process involves the addition of Sodium Hydroxide which adjusts the pH and alkalinity of the water.
 Controlling the pH and alkalinity of the source water minimizes the corrosion of plumbing fixtures in the distribution system which can result in increased lead and copper concentrations in the water system.
-Periodically, the water is treated with sodium hypochlorite for disinfection.
+The water is also treated with sodium hypochlorite for disinfection.